Tropes that Pokémon Black 2 and Pokémon White 2 provide:

 On the Variety TV channel, a program called The Pokémon Whisperer can be watched, a blatant Shout-Out to The Dog Whisperer.

-Champion Iris' stage has something on the wall that resembles four planets revolving around the Sun, similar to one of the dungeons in Golden Sun: Dark Dawn.
+Champion Iris' stage has something on her chamber that resembles four planets revolving around the Sun, similar to one of the dungeons in Golden Sun: Dark Dawn.
 Bonus points for Iris herself is symbolized as the Sun and having the space princess motif, just like the ultimate summon of the same name in the aforementioned game.

 Slippy-Slidey Ice World: The new Team Plasma harnesses Kyurem's power due to plans to turn Unova into this.
 They succeed with Opelucid City.